-All parties are required to provide their current addresses and telephone and fax numbers, if available, to all other parties and the Commission by filing and serving all parties with such information.
-Each party must provide the Commission and all parties with updated address, telephone, and fax information if such information changes.
-The telephone and fax numbers will be placed on the service list for this proceeding.
+All parties are required to provide their current addresses, e-mail addresses, telephone and fax numbers, if available, to all other parties and to the Commission by filing and serving all parties with such information.
+Each party must provide the Commission and all parties with updated address, e-mail address, telephone, and fax information if such information changes.
+The e-mail addresses, telephone and fax numbers will be included on the service list for the convenience of the parties.
 Parties are responsible for updating their own service lists to reflect changed information and the addition of any other parties.

-IV.
+III.
 Ex Parte Communications

 Ex parte communications with the administrative law judge (ALJ) are prohibited under 16 TAC § 22.3(b)(2).
 Parties must communicate with the ALJ only through written documents filed with the Commission's filing clerk and served on all parties.
-Questions concerning this Order or any other order must be submitted in writing, filed with the Commission, and served on all parties of record.
+Questions concerning this Order, or any other order, must be submitted in writing, filed with the Commission, and served on all parties of record.

-V. Protective Order
+IV.
+Protective Order

 The application contains materials filed under seal.
-Therefore, the ALJ enters the attached standard protective order to govern the use of confidential and highly sensitive documents in this proceeding.
+Therefore, the ALJ enters the attached standard protective order to govern the use of confidential and highly sensitive documents in this proceeding to remain in effect unless otherwise ordered.

-Signed at Austin, Texas the 19 day of November 2019.
+Signed at Austin, Texas the 23rd day of June 2020.